Fantasy 101: Common DFS Strategies and Pitfalls

 Sure, it’s not a terrible idea to play a high-OBP hitter leading off against a middling pitcher.
 A lineup full of Adam Eaton types, however, can only go so far without taking some chances.

-Although Joey Gallo might seem like a GPP-only play, he’s a tempting cash option when a vulnerable righty comes to Arlington.
+Although a three-true-outcome slugger might seem like a GPP-only play, Joey Gallo is a tempting cash option when a vulnerable righty comes to Arlington.
 Chase power upside in all competitions and hope a strong process pays out in the long run.
 This approach, of course, requires some patience and the willingness to endure some bumps along the run.
 Don’t get too discouraged by a rough patch if the outcomes don’t indicate suboptimal strategy or decision-making.

 Just like seasonlong leagues, MLB DFS requires commitment and persistence to withstand the grind.
 While a trickier field in which to consistently win, a skilled and informed contestant can still come out on top by accepting risk.